buildingSMART/documents-API/README.md

 > **TODO** Logo😀 Need to wait for bSI to either provide one or approve the proposed logo.

-The Documents API is an interactive way of syncing documents between client applications and CDEs.
-It's specification details the _selection_ or _discovery_, _download_ and _upload_ of documents and files.
-When supported by both client and server, it provides an easy to use and integrated way of working on cloud stored documents from within local applications.
-Documents here refers to files, meaning the scope is not only limited to building models but any files.
+The Documents API is designed to streamline the process of downloading and uploading files to a common data environment (CDE).
+This specification details the _selection_ or _discovery_, _download_ and _upload_ of files.
+When supported by both client and server, it provides an easy to use and integrated way of syncing cloud stored documents from within local applications.
+For the purpose of this specification a Documents consists of a file and its metadata.The scope of the Documents API includes all file types; The scope is not limited to building information models.

 ## Contributing